cdundon123/linkedin-docs/docs/apply/apply-for-jobs.md

     ![did you apply prompt](../images/apply-prompt.png)

-    By selecting **Yes**, you can track your application progress in LinkedIn from the Job tracker.
+    By selecting **Yes**, you can track your application progress in LinkedIn from the job tracker.
 You can access applied jobs by returning to the Jobs landing page and clicking **Job tracker**.

 ## Apply with Easy Apply